 The CRNA makes the register available for the public to search.
 This search tool allows anyone to confirm an individual’s registration and permit status.

-If information displayed on the public lookup and that provided by the Registrar is different, the Registrar is correct.
+If information displayed on the public lookup is different from information provided by the Registrar, the information provided by the Registrar is correct.

 At times, unregistered individuals may attempt to seek employment in the profession or act as if they are registered.
 If the nurse search does not show the person you are looking for, they may be awaiting a hearing or completing items from a disciplinary decision.